cs3110/textbook/_sources/chapters/preface/install.md

 - **Windows only:** Install the "Remote - WSL" extension.
 Second, open a WSL window by using the command "Remote-WSL: New WSL Window".
 The first time you do this, it will install some additional software.
-After that completes, you will a green "WSL: Ubuntu" indicator in the bottom-left of the VS Code window.
-  **Make sure that you see "WSL: Ubuntu" there before proceeding with the instructions below.** If you see just an icon that looks like
+After that completes, you will see a green "WSL: Ubuntu" indicator in the bottom-left of the VS Code window. **Make sure that you see "WSL: Ubuntu" there before proceeding with the instructions below.** If you see just an icon that looks like
   <sub>&gt;</sub><sup>&lt;</sup> then click it, and choose "New WSL Window" from
   the Command Palette that opens.